selwynpolit/drupalatyourfingertips/manuscript/actions.md

 ## Overview

-The Actions module is a core module in Drupal 9 that allows site builders and developers to create automated workflows by defining actions and triggers.
+The Actions module is a core module in Modern Drupal that allows site builders and developers to create automated workflows by defining actions and triggers.
 In Drupal, actions refer to a set of tasks or operations that can be performed on a site.
 For example, an action can be sending an email, publishing content, or updating a database record.

 With the Actions module, you can create a customized workflow that can be triggered by a specific event.
 For example, when a user submits a form on your website, you can trigger an action to send an email notification to the site administrator.
 You can also chain multiple actions together to create complex workflows.